-3 shooting victims at Belltown club caught in feud between gangs, police say
+Gang feud blamed in Crocodile club shooting that hurt 3 bystanders, police say

 - Police seek description of shooter who wounded 3 at Seattle’s Crocodile club

-Police responded to reports of multiple gunshots fired in front of the music venue that went through the club’s windows and struck two women inside.
+Police responded to reports of multiple gunshots in front of the music venue that went through the club windows and struck two women inside.
 A man outside was also hit.
 The shooter fled.

 Medics took the victims to Harborview Medical Center, Seattle Fire Department spokeswoman Alice Kim said.
 Their injuries are not believed to be life-threatening, officials said.

-A hospital spokeswoman said Friday morning that the male victim was in serious condition in the intensive-care unit and one of the female victims was in satisfactory condition.
+A hospital spokeswoman said Friday that the male victim was in serious condition in the intensive-care unit and one of the female victims was in satisfactory condition.
 There was no word on the third victim.

-Witnesses told KOMO they were inside the Crocodile for a hip-hop show when they heard several gunshots and dropped to the floor.
+Kyle Kesses, a 27-year-old travel writer from New York City, said he was inside the nearly full club, watching a hip-hop show, when the gunfire occurred.

+On Facebook, he posted that he ran outside.
+“Surrounded by the cool Seattle night, I’m running, but I’m also preparing — preparing for a shot to clip me in the back,” he wrote.

 The venue’s online calendar says an all-ages, sold-out event started Thursday night at 8 p.m.